solid/solidproject.org/_posts/for-developers/apps/vocabularies/2019-01-01-12_extended-creation.md

 ---
 layout: for-developers
 title: "Improve your vocabulary"
-permalink: /for-developers/apps/vocabularies/create/extended
+permalink: /developers/vocabularies/create/extended
 tags: [apps]
 categories: [Vocabularies, Create]
 exclude: true
+redirect_from:
+  - /developers/vocabularies/create/extended
 ---

-This tutorial extends the [quickstart vocabulary creation](/for-developers/apps/vocabularies/create/quickstart), so make sure to complete it first.
+This tutorial extends the [quickstart vocabulary creation](/developers/vocabularies/create/quickstart), so make sure to complete it first.
 Just as a reminder, here is a graphical representation of the terms we want to include in our vocabs:

 ![The obelisk vocabulary]({{site.baseurl}}/assets/img/tutorials/vocabularies/obelisk_vocab_1.png)